Are Europeans abandoned to populism?

 Question: ″Do you agree?: Social media platforms (Meta/Facebook, Instagram, X, WhatsApp, TikTok, Telegram, LinkedIn, etc.) have too much power over information and public debate and the European Union should be able to control them more″

-″Strongly agree″ and ″Agree″
+Responses: ″Strongly agree″ and ″Agree″

 Base: EU countries